tarwn/lessthandot-hugo/blogs/content/posts/2013-11-13-congratulations-2013-microsoft-mvp.md

 There are many other people I could add to this list, but think I can summarize it best by saying the SQL Server Community is the best, most supportive technical community there is.

 I now commonly get asked what I am going to do to stay an MVP.
-I haven’t given it a lot of thought and not sure that I will, but I would assume the answer is &#8220;more of the same&#8221;.
+I haven’t given it a lot of thought and not sure that I will, but I would assume the answer is “more of the same”.
 Sure there will be a little more of some things and maybe a little less of others, but I remain committed to giving back to this community that has given me so much, regardless of my award status.